Image source:

 Livestock Improvement Corporation (LIC)

-Livestock Improvement Corporation (LIC) is a prominent name in the dairy industry, headquartered in Waikato, New Zealand.
-This region is renowned for its robust agricultural activities, particularly dairy production.
+The Livestock Improvement Corporation (LIC) is a significant entity in the global dairy industry, based in the agriculturally rich region of Waikato, New Zealand.

 Financial Indicators